kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise1.rst

    Exercise1_progress2

-Press ``Ctrl+3`` to see the phase curve at those problematic regions.
+Press ``Ctrl+3`` to see the phase curve at those problematic regions (e.g. near the prefontal cortex [113 195 65]).
 Can you identify the cause of the problem?

 .. toctree::
    :maxdepth: 1